RESEARCH STARTER

 The prime minister appoints the ministers of the Cabinet, with advice from the president and the National Assembly.
 The Cabinet, which must have an equal number of Christian and Muslim members, has executive power.

-In July 2006, Lebanon’s capital Beirut was bombed extensively by Israel forces seeking to rout the militant Islamic group Hezbollah on the Israeli-Lebanese border.
+In July 2006, Lebanon’s capital Beirut was bombed extensively by Israeli forces seeking to rout the militant Islamic group Hezbollah on the Israeli-Lebanese border.
 Forces of the Lebanese government were not involved in the affair, and the government was critical of the United States and other Western powers for not doing more to prevent Israel’s destruction of Beirut’s infrastructure.
-A cease-fire agreement was reached in order to end the conflict, but border relations remain tense.
+A cease-fire agreement was reached in order to end the conflict, but border relations remained tense.
+As Israel carried out a war against Hamas in Gaza beginning in late 2023, it also conducted strikes and a 2024 ground invasion in Lebanon further targeting Hezbollah.

 The Supreme Court (Court of Cassation) is comprised of four divisions.
 Each division has a presiding judge and two association judges, all appointed by the Supreme Judicial Council.
 The judicial branch also includes the ten-member Constitutional Council, Courts of Appeal, Courts of First Instance; tribunals, religious courts, and military courts.